-Unit 1 special operation (see section 4.2.1.3):When the SW is open and total outflow is >38 kcfs, Unit 1 is manually operated in the upper 1% range (~16.0–17.5 kcfs) to smooth out the eddy that forms during SW spill.
-Assume other units operate approximately uniformly within their full 1% ranges, except Unit 5 which is temporarily restricted to the upper 1% until vibration issues are resolved (see Table LGS-7, footnote b).
+Unit 1 special operation (see section 4.2.1.3): [NOT applicable during spring spill North priority order.]
+When the ASW in Bay 1 is open and total outflow is >38 kcfs, Unit 1 is operated in the upper 1% range (~16.0–17.5 kcfs) to smooth out the eddy that forms during ASW spill.
+Assume other units operate approximately uniformly within their full 1% ranges.
 When other units are operating at <16.0 kcfs, assume Unit 1 is at the lower end of the upper 1% range (~16.0 kcfs).
 When average unit discharge is >16.0 kcfs, assume all units are operating uniformly.

-Unit 5 is operated on a last-on/first-off basis until vibration issues are resolved.
+Unit 5 will likely not be available in spring 2018.
+The current repair schedule estimates Unit 5 will return to service in summer 2018 (July/August).

 Section 4.2.1.
 Turbine Unit Operating Range – In-Season (April 1-Oct 31).

 4.2.1.3.
 Unit 1 Special Operation.
-During fish passage season when the spillway weir (SW) is open in Bay 1 and total project outflow is greater than 38 kcfs, Unit 1 will be manually operated in the upper 25% of the 1% range.
+[NOTE: This special Unit 1 operation DOES NOT apply during spring spill when units are operated in the North priority order (see section 4.1 and Table LGS-5).]
+During fish passage season when the adjustable spillway weir (ASW) is open in Bay 1 and total project outflow is greater than 38 kcfs, Unit 1 will be operated in the upper 25% of the 1% range to smooth out the eddy that forms during ASW spill.
 Historically, the GDACS program tended to balance flow out of all units in operation.
-However, this manual operation will at times result in unbalanced discharge where more flow is passing through Unit 1 than other operating units.
-Physical modeling indicated that a higher flow out of Unit 1 is critical to disrupting the eddy that forms along the south shore downstream of the powerhouse when the SW is operating in order to optimize tailrace conditions for both adult passage and juvenile egress.
-When the SW is removed from service during summer spill, the tailrace eddy is mostly non-existent and all turbine units may be operated within the full 1% range.
+However, this special operation will at times result in unbalanced discharge where more flow is passing through Unit 1 than other operating units.
+Physical modeling indicated that a higher flow out of Unit 1 is critical to disrupting the eddy that forms along the south shore downstream of the powerhouse when the ASW is operating in order to optimize tailrace conditions for both adult passage and juvenile egress.
+When the ASW is removed from service during summer spill, the tailrace eddy is mostly non-existent and all turbine units may be operated within the full 1% range.
 When total project outflow is less than 38 kcfs, Unit 1 may be operated within the full 1% range as necessary to maintain MOP and spill operations pursuant to the FOP.

 DELETE footnote b to Table LGS-7 (1% Range for Units 4-6).

-b.
-Unit 5 restricted to operate in upper 1% range (approximately 16.2–19.2 kcfs) due to vibration issues below 120 MW (HDC Report 2/22/12).
-March 2012 SOP guidance is to start Unit 5 as quickly as possible and bring to base point of ≥ 130 MW to minimize excessive vibration at points below 120 MW and prevent damage to the unit.